corrode/corrode.github.io/content/blog/hardening-rust/index.md

 main: service keeps running
 ```

 Request 2 panics, but requests 1 and 3 still finish.
 The panic belongs to the worker thread.
-The main thread sees it through `join()` and keeps running. [^unwinding]
+The main thread gets notified on `join()` but keeps running. [^unwinding]

 [^unwinding]: This only holds for unwinding panics.
 If you compile with `panic = "abort"`, or hit a stack overflow or out-of-memory failure, the whole process exits and `join()` never gets a chance to return `Err`.